betterscientificsoftware/bssw.io/Articles/Blog/2023-12-ucsc-sor.md

 ### Author bios

-[Stephanie Lieggi](https://ucsc-ospo.github.io/author/stephanie-lieggi/) is the PI of the [Open Source Program Office (OSPO), UC Santa Cruz](https://ospo.ucsc.edu), and the executive director of the UC Santa Cruz [Center for Research in Open Source Software (CROSS)](https://cross.ucsc.edu).
+[Stephanie Lieggi](https://ucsc-ospo.github.io/author/stephanie-lieggi/) is the co-PI of the [Open Source Program Office (OSPO), UC Santa Cruz](https://ospo.ucsc.edu), and the executive director of the UC Santa Cruz [Center for Research in Open Source Software (CROSS)](https://cross.ucsc.edu).
 Prior to coming to UC Santa Cruz, she worked as a senior research associate at the Center for Nonproliferation Studies (CNS) at the Middlebury Institute of International Studies at Monterey.
 She has served as an editor of the CNS publications <i>Asian Export Control Observer</i> and [<i>International Export Control Observer</i>](https://nonproliferation.org/research/international_export_control_observer/).
 Previously, she worked at the [Organization for the Prohibition of Chemical Weapons](https://www.opcw.org/).

 <!-- Does not exist: (https://cns.miis.edu/pubs/observer/asian/) and (https://cns.miis.edu/pubs/observer/) -->